tldr-pages/tldr/README.md

     npm install -g tldr

-Alternatively, you can also use the fully-featured official [Python client](https://github.com/tldr-pages/tldr-python-client) which can be installed via `pip3`.
+Alternatively, you can also use the [Python client](https://github.com/tldr-pages/tldr-python-client) which can be installed via `pip3`.

     pip3 install tldr